pohly/enhancements/keps/sig-node/3063-dynamic-resource-allocation/README.md

 allocation couldn’t be done without changing the way resources are currently declared on the Pod and Device Plugin level.

-Extending the Device Plugins API to use [Container Device Interface](https://github.com/container-orchestrated-devices/container-device-interface) would help address some of the requirements, but not all of them.
+Extending the device plugins API to use [Container Device Interface](https://github.com/container-orchestrated-devices/container-device-interface) would help address some of the requirements, but not all of them.

 NodePrepareResource and NodeUnprepareResource could be added to the Device Plugins API and only get called for resource claims.

 However, this would mean that
-developers of the Device Plugins would have to implement mandatory API calls (ListAndWatch, Allocate), which could create confusion as those calls are meaningless for the Dynamic Resource Allocation purposes.
+developers of the device plugins would have to implement mandatory API calls (ListAndWatch, Allocate), which could create confusion as those calls are meaningless for the Dynamic Resource Allocation purposes.